Easy DIY Heating Pad You Can Make at Home

 view of diy homemade Heat Pack almost ready

-Remove the pins and let the rice spread.
+Remove the pins, let the rice settle, and smooth everything out.

 There you go!